-With the sketchbook turned horizontally, Turner filled the central strip this page with a view of the environs of Saint-Cyr-l’École, located some twelve miles south-west of central Paris.
-When these drawings were made, the École Spéciale Militaire de Saint-Cyr, founded by Napoleon in 1802, was housed in the grand building seen here in the middle of the sketch.
-Turner made numerous studies of this area in the present volume, a list of which is provided in the sketchbook Introduction.
-The existence of these depictions suggests that Turner considered Saint-Cyr-l’École as a subject for an illustration for a new edition of Walter Scott’s Life of Napoleon Buonaparte (1834–36) although it was not included in the publication in the event.1
+With the sketchbook turned horizontally, Turner filled this page with a views of the environs of Saint-Cyr-l’École, located some twelve miles south-west of central Paris.
+When these drawings were made, the École Spéciale Militaire de Saint-Cyr, founded by Napoleon in 1802, was housed in the grand building seen here at the centre of the lower sketch.
+Turner made numerous sketches of this area in the present volume, a list of which is provided in the sketchbook Introduction.
+The existence of these studies suggests that Turner considered Saint-Cyr-l’École as a subject for an illustration for a new edition of Walter Scott’s Life of Napoleon Buonaparte (1834–36) although it was not included in the publication in the event.1

 W[illiam] G[eorge] Rawlinson, The Engraved Work of J.M.W.
 Turner, R.A., London 1908, vol.II, pp.264–76 nos.453–92, 288–92 nos.525–39.